5 Ways to Make Good Managers Great Coaches

 - Equip managers with a framework or guidelines for how to have effective coaching conversations.

-There are a myriad of different coaching models and guidelines; find the one that works for your organization and train managers on how to use it.
+There are a myriad of different performance management coaching models and guidelines; find the one that works for your organization and train managers on how to use it.
 This will become the language that is used throughout the company.

-- Help managers focus the type of coaching they provide to respond to the dynamic needs of the organization and the employee.
+- Help managers focus the type of coaching leadership style they provide to respond to the dynamic needs of the organization and the employee.

 Coaching an employee through a performance issue looks very different than coaching them through career growth, which looks very different than coaching them through a merger or acquisition.
-Providing them with tools to focus their coaching on the issue at hand will make for a more meaningful conversation.
+Providing managers as coaches with tools to focus their coaching on the issue at hand will make for a more meaningful conversation.

 - Give them time and room to practice.

 We can’t expect managers to intuitively know how to coach well.
 We need to give them room to try saying the words out loud, to make mistakes, and to get feedback and help on how to be more effective.
 As they say, practice makes perfect.

-In the end, a good coaching relationship between a manager and his/her direct report can make all the difference.
+In the end, a good performance management coaching relationship between a manager and his/her direct report can make all the difference.
 Not only will it increase productivity, learning, and performance, but it will also build stronger bonds and make for a more enjoyable workplace.
 Those who coach will reap the benefits of an engaged team, and leave work feeling proud to have made a difference.